 They are identifying important SEO keywords

 Your stronger competitors are thinking strategically about the keywords they focus their SEO efforts on rather than blindly targeting high-volume terms or terms their competitors target.
 When they are doing their keyword research, they take many factors into account like likelihood to buy, “real” competition, and derivative keywords that allow them to kill many birds with a single stone.
+If you want to find best keyword for SaaS Industry, read this best guide for SaaS SEO.

 Selecting keywords strategically is similar to building a well diversified financial portfolio.
 First you must identify your time horizon, your goals and content marketing strategy.
 Next, you must build a collection of equities (keywords) that allow you to achieve your desired return for the least amount of risk.